ResearchComputing/Documentation/docs/compute/data-transfer.md

 #### Use `rsync` or `scp` to transfer files without a password

 Now you are ready to transfer files.
-Make sure you are logged on campus or logged into CU VPN and run rsync or scp.
+Passwordless transfers must be through RC Data Transfer Nodes.
+Make sure you are within the CU network and transfer with scp/rsync to a DTN node.
 Examples:

 User "ralphie" employs _rsync_ to tranfer `myfile.txt` to `/projects/ralphie` on CURC: